santoshpalla27/mern-employee-docker-compose/README.md

 because the backend code already has /api in its route so we cut in processing and if it does have /api in its backend and has in frontend then the url will be same without rewriting in nginx config and ingress

+location /api/ # this should match with the starting call of api in the frontend   {
+    proxy_pass http://backend-service:5050/; # for rewrite and call on http://backend-service:5050/

+and the the / after the proxy depends the backend that has /api in the start or not
+}

 in most cases they use /api but there can be cases where the /api will be different then the ingress and the nginx config will be same as what /api is changed with